moveit/moveit.ros.org/documentation/faqs/index.markdown

 _I would like to add a new robot to the list of robots using MoveIt!.
 What should I do?_

-  * Send an email to the moveit-users mailing list with the following information: Name of the robot, Your name, Your affiliation, Location of URDF package for robot, Location of MoveIt! package for the robot, Any additional instructions for running MoveIt! with your robot (e.g. installing additional packages, robot-specific configuration, etc.)
+  * Create a pull request to [moveit.ros.org's Github repo](https://github.com/ros-planning/moveit.ros.org) or email [PickNik Consulting](http://picknik.ai/connect) for additional assitance.

 _I would like to be listed as an official maintainer for a robot.
 What are my responsibilities?_

   * You need to have access to the robot and be willing to maintain its MoveIt! configuration package, the MoveIt! interface and any associated components.
-Other responsibilities may include answering questions on the moveit-users mailing list.

 _What robots does MoveIt! support?_